The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

 \subsection{Real-World Implementations of User-Centric Approaches}

 A number of national and international implementations of user-centric approaches draw on principles from decentralised identity and SSI.
-These approaches emphasise that users hold credentials in digital wallets and control the disclosure of their identity data.
+These approaches position users as holders of credentials in digital wallets, with control over the disclosure of their identity data.
 In practice, however, several state-backed and government-led implementations incorporate centralised elements for trust, co-ordination, assurance and governance; this again reflects the broader decentralisation paradox.

-In the European Union, the European Digital Identity Wallet (EUDI Wallet) is a prominent example under the eIDAS 2.0 Regulation \cite{EU-2024-1183}.
-Its architecture \cite{ARF-2025-Ecosystem} \cite{ARF-2025-Functionalities} incorporates a number of open standards such as ISO/IEC 18013-5, ISO/IEC 23220-2, OID4VP, OID4VCI and IETF SD-JWT VC.
-In particular, the EUDI Wallet operates on a PKI-based trust mechanism \cite{RamosFernandez-2024} \cite{ARF-2025-TrustModel} and each member-state maintains trusted lists of entities (e.g., wallet providers).
-Although this set-up contributes to assurance and interoperability, it also re-introduces centralised components.
-Furthermore, the current design raises concerns about unlinkability and observability \cite{Baum-2024} \cite{Alvarez-2026}.
-This means that while selective disclosure is theoretically supported, the credential presentations could be correlated across SPs.
-In effect, the EUDI Wallet reflects an implementation where the appearance of user control coexists with strong institutional oversight; this raises questions about the actual degree of decentralisation of such architectures.
+In the European Union, the European Digital Identity Wallet (EUDI Wallet) is a prominent example under the eIDAS 2.0 Regulation \citep{EU-2024-1183}.
+Its architecture incorporates a number of open standards such as IETF SD-JWT VC, ISO/IEC 18013-5, ISO/IEC 23220-2, OID4VP and OID4VCI \citep{ARF-2025-Ecosystem}.
+In particular, the EUDI Wallet operates on a PKI-based trust mechanism \citep{ARF-2025-TrustModel} and each member-state maintains trusted lists of entities.
+Although this arrangement contributes to both assurance and interoperability, it also re-introduces centralised components.
+Furthermore, the proposed design raises concerns about unlinkability and observability \citep{Alvarez-2026, Baum-2024}.
+In PKI-based architectures, there are often observable co-ordination points that generate auxiliary metadata; in turn, these could be correlated across verifiers.
+As a result, even when selective disclosure is theoretically supported, the surrounding infrastructural components could still enable indirect linkability.
+In effect, the EUDI Wallet reflects an implementation where the appearance of user control coexists with strong institutional oversight, raising critical questions about the actual degree of decentralisation of such architectures.